2018 Alumni Award Honorees

 If an alumnus/alumna is nominated posthumously it must be within 5 years of his/her passing.

 - Nominations will be solicited from alumni, students, faculty and staff well in advance of the award presentation.
 These nominations will be collected via our nomination form; additional letters of support will also be accepted.

-- The nomination deadline is November 9, 2018 for Senior Alumni Awards.
+- The nomination deadline is February 8, 2019 for Senior Alumni Awards.
+The nomination deadline for all other awards is November 2, 2018.
 Award recipients, their nominators and the College community will be notified by mid-March.

 - A selection committee will review all of the nominations.